 Insured students may enroll their eligible dependent(s) in the Student Health Insurance Plan at an additional cost.
 Learn more about dependent eligibility and enrollment.

 Graduate students who are covered by another comparable health insurance plan are urged to waive the University plan.
 Choosing the waiver enables the Graduate School to use its resources to cover those without access to another plan.
 If students waive the University plan and are eligible for the subsidy, they will receive a buyout distributed through the student account system.
 Students can find out if they were automatically enrolled in the University plan by checking their student account statement for a "Health Insurance Fee."
-To learn more about how to waive the University plan, and necessary deadlines, contact the Office of Insurance & Risk at Brown_Insurance_Office@brown.edu or (401) 863-9481.
+To learn more about how to waive the University plan, and necessary deadlines, contact the Insurance Office at [email protected] or (401) 863-9481.

 Students who choose coverage through both the University's health insurance plan and an alternate plan should be aware that the University plan includes a "Coordination of Benefits" provision.
 A student may want to contact his or her other insurance company to inquire about a similar provision in that plan.
 "Double coverage" may affect the timely processing of claims between the two plans.